wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 end of all response objects at `deliveryTime`, i.e., the order of objects with the same delivery time is consistent with the order they are inserted.

+In the latter case, the response object is essentially delayed by a later response object on the same block address.
+This is to guarantee that response messages on the same address are not reordered.
+(Notes: I doubt whether this check is necessary, since the coherence controller handles events in a tick-by-tick basis.
+If two response objects on the same address are to be inserted into the queue, then the first one must have a smaller delivery time, since they must use the same tag entry to derive the delivery time, and these two response objects will be serialized on that tag entry.
+This, however, does not hold, if some responses are generated without being serialized on the tag entry.)

 The base class also defines stub functions for each type of coherence message it may receive, with the name being `handleX` where `X` is the event type.
 These stub functions, once called, will print an error message and terminate